CreativeInquiry/terrapattern/README.md

 ## Step 1:  Build the Training Set

-Kyle is our neural network trainer <small>(I am imagining him in a set of high black boots and a whip)</small> and will be writing some sort of magical code that will use math and such things to detect things that we cannot begin to describe.
-This neural net needs to be trained on a set of tagged images.
+A DCNN neural net needs to be trained on a set of tagged images.

-Kyle has asked for this to be delivered to him as a single directory, named `training_set`, containing 1000 folders, each named with its respective tag as a singular noun.
-If the name contains multiple words, they will be concatenated into a single word, such as `swimmingpool` or `dunkindonuts` (in ImageNet these categories are called "synsets").Each folder will contain 1000 images of a satellite photograph containing an image of the entity described by the tag.
+This should to be delivered to him as a single directory, named `training_set`, containing (ideally) 1000 folders, each named with its respective tag as a singular noun.
+If the name contains multiple words, they will be concatenated into a single word, such as `swimmingpool` or `dunkindonuts` (in ImageNet these categories are called "synsets").Each folder will contain (ideally) 1000 images of a satellite photograph containing an image of the entity described by the tag.

 In terms of resolution and format: for reference, ImageNet is distributed as JPGs averaging 482x415 pixels with the full dataset of 1.2M images coming to 138GB.
 This is about 4.3 bits per pixel.
 Before training, a center crop of the images is taken and resized to 224x224 pixels.
 So for our purposes it might make sense to store the images as 256x256 JPGs that average 35Kb per image, and then at train time I will downsample them to 128x128 pixels.